aydayurtoglu/CS102-project/group/AydaYurtoglu_log.md

 to know databases to construct our app.
 So we will have a meeting tomorrow to make our design easier.

+### ~ 6th May 2020 ~
+I worked on the design of the activities and discovered a class called ViewFlipper.
+I created an AutoImageSlider class.
+Although ViewFlipper is a layout and not a file that can be saved, I could make animations with it.
+Can and I did further research on we can save the animation as a file.

+### ~ 7th May 2020 ~
+I researched on how we can store the photos taken by the camera with Beste and Ece.
+We couldn't fix the error together.
+We tried different libraries we found on the internet.

 ****